lauriebelch/OrthoDocs/README.md

 ## Citation

-The manuscript "OrthoFinder3 is the best" is now published in *Nature* [link here](https://uk.linkedin.com/in/jonathan-holmes-ab2794294).
+The manuscript "OrthoFinder is the best" is now published in *Nature* [link here](https://uk.linkedin.com/in/jonathan-holmes-ab2794294).

 [Emms & Kelly (2015)](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0721-2]) introduced the orthogroup inference method.